 About 19% of men and 9% of women will experience kidney stones at some time during their lives.
 Anyone can develop kidney stones, but they’re especially common in people with underlying health problems like high blood pressure, diabetes, and obesity.
-At Advanced Urology in Morristown, New Jersey, Kjell Youngren, MD, provides comprehensive care for kidney stones using safe, effective, and advanced therapies.
+At Advanced Urology in Cedar Knolls, New Jersey, Kjell Youngren, MD, provides comprehensive care for kidney stones using safe, effective, and advanced therapies.
 To schedule an appointment, book a consultation online or call the office to speak with a caring staff member today.

 Kidney stones are hard, rock-like deposits made of minerals and salts.
 They occur when your urine contains high concentrations of crystal-forming materials like uric acid, calcium, and oxalate.
 If your urine is unable to dilute these substances, kidney stones may form.